BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 Oaxaca Cathedral at dusk

 Next to the Zocalo is the Cathedral of Oaxaca.
-Its construction began in 1535 and finished in 1640.
-Over the years, it’s been reconstructed many times due to earthquakes.
+Construction began in 1535 and finished in 1640.
+Due to earthquakes, it has been reconstructed many times over the years.

-The façade is made out of green cantera stone, a material that is particular to Oaxaca and can be seen on pretty much most colonial buildings.
-It was built in the Neoclassical style, a unique style for Mexico as most churches in Mexico are baroque.
+The façade is made of green cantera stone, a material particular to Oaxaca and found on most colonial buildings.
+It was built in the Neoclassical style, a unique style for Mexico, as most churches in Mexico are baroque.

 The Cathedral is often open to the public, so you can easily have a look inside.